East EU manufacturing dips as policymakers respond

-PRAGUE Central European manufacturing shrank in September, signalling a deeper than feared recession in the Czech Republic and a slowdown in Poland that economists said authorities should counter with new stimulus measures.
+PRAGUE Central European manufacturing shrank in September, signaling a deeper than feared recession in the Czech Republic and a slowdown in Poland that economists said authorities should counter with new stimulus measures.

 Economic pain has hit government popularity and sent policymakers scrambling across the European Union's emerging east to stave off the effects of the contraction in the euro zone, the region's main export market and a tenuous anchor of stability for its debt and currencies.